This document describes the core concepts and architecture of the Avalanche network.

 If a node wishes to validate for any blockchain it must stake AVAX.
 To stake is to lock up some AVAX tokens, making them temporarily unspendable.

-How Can I Validate the Default Subnet (Stake AVAX)
+How Can I Validate the Primary Network (Stake AVAX)

 See this tutorial.

-When a validator is done validating the Default Subnet it receives back the AVAX tokens it staked.
+When a validator is done validating the Primary Network it receives back the AVAX tokens it staked.
 Additionally, it may receive a reward for helping to secure the network by validating.

-Right now, a reward is always paid out to validators.
-In the future, a validator will only receive the validation reward if it is sufficiently responsive and correct during the time it validates.
+A validator only receives a validation reward if it is sufficiently responsive and correct during the time it validates.

 See the Avalanche token paper to learn more about AVAX and the mechanics of staking.